bilzkaist/LMTSC-IOD/README.md

 The code and resources provided here implement the methodologies and techniques proposed in the paper.
 Follow the instructions in each directory to reproduce experiments and results.

-Download the datasets from here: https://drive.google.com/drive/folders/1bVoTa0JYDVYIkGKHgTxG5WcBy3vw_eoe
+Download the datasets from [here](https://drive.google.com/drive/folders/1bVoTa0JYDVYIkGKHgTxG5WcBy3vw_eoe)

 ## Citation